 The I.T.
 Department can help you use existing systems to automate manual processes, choose new systems to meet new needs, or discuss ways to get the most out of technology.
 Visit any member of the team, or call to schedule an appointment.

-Computer Labs are available at all Central Penn Locations, including Summerdale, Lancaster and Lehigh Valley.
+Computer Labs are available at both Central Penn Locations, including Summerdale and Lancaster.
 Wireless internet access is also available for your own devices!

 Technology support services for all technology is provided through the Information Technology Help Desk unit located in Bollinger Hall Rooms 55 and 53A.
 To ensure the best possible support, the Help Desk provides the Central Penn College community with a Service Level Agreement (SLA) outlining specific services, priorities, and responsibilities related to the support of technology.
 The document (see link below) represents a service agreement between the Help Desk and the Central Penn College community who use technology and computing resources supported by the Information Technology Department.